turbosquid/gloon/README.md

 The easiest way to get started is via one of the releases.
 Linux, OSX and Windows are supported.
 There is only a single executable with no dependencies.
 Other platforms and architectures (BSD, RPI, etc) can be easily supported if you build fronm source (see below).

 Simply copy the executable included in the release to somehwere on your host and you should be ready to go.
-In general /usr/local/bin is is a great place to drop the binary.
+In general /usr/local/bin is a great place to drop the binary.

+## Getting help

+Run `gloon -h` to see the available command line options

 ## OSX -- Forwarding all traffic to a remote host or vm using a local domain